CSA Medical

 Series D in 2007

 Aldagen is a biopharmaceutical company focused on developing proprietary regenerative cell therapies to address significant unmet medical needs.
-The company has four product candidates currently in clinical trials.
-The most advanced candidate, ALD-101, is undergoing a pivotal Phase 3 clinical trial to assess its efficacy in enhancing umbilical cord blood transplants for pediatric patients with inherited metabolic diseases.
-In addition, Aldagen is conducting or supporting Phase 1 or Phase 1/2 clinical trials for three other candidates: ALD-151, aimed at improving cord blood transplants for leukemia treatment; ALD-301, designed to address critical limb ischemia; and ALD-201, which targets ischemic heart failure.
+The company has four product candidates in clinical trials, with ALD-101 being the most advanced.
+Aldagen is currently conducting a pivotal Phase 3 clinical trial of ALD-101 to enhance umbilical cord blood transplants for treating inherited metabolic diseases in pediatric patients.
+Additionally, the company is involved in or supporting Phase 1 or Phase 1/2 clinical trials for three other product candidates: ALD-151 for improving cord blood transplants used in leukemia treatment; ALD-301 for critical limb ischemia; and ALD-201 for ischemic heart failure.
+Aldagen's work also includes developing therapies to address cardiovascular disease.

 Jacket Micro Devices